Emmotes/ic_spoilers/docs/patron_perks.md

 # Patron Perks Tier 8+9

 Some of the tier 8 and 9 patron perks leaked recently and interest was shown for me to add them here.
-So - here they are.
+So here they are.

+Justin Stocks (on Developer Insights) has stated that these will be arriving "early in January" along with some changes to the patron chores to make them "just a little bit less homeworky - a little bit less chorsey".
+No specifics on what those changes will be though.

+*Note: The buff amounts are per-level (not totals).*

 ## Mirt